Tennessee fires Pruitt, 9 others for 'serious' NCAA issues - WTMJ

 “If there is anyone in our athletic department in Knoxville or elsewhere who hasn’t heard that message yet, you’re hearing it now,” Boyd said.

-Fulmer said he always expected to move on from athletics, and the timing makes sense now so a new athletic director and coach can work together.
+Fulmer said he always expected to move on from athletics sooner than later, and the timing makes sense now so a new athletic director and coach can work together.
 Fulmer also said he thinks the program went from “quite a mess” to having “lots of good things” that have happened.

 “This is very unfortunate in the sense that we’re going to have to work really hard to keep it from setting us back,” Fulmer said.

-Kevin Steele, hired last week as a defensive assistant coach, will be the acting coach.
+Kevin Steele, hired last week as a defensive assistant coach, will act as the acting coach.
 Plowman and Fulmer planned to meet with the football team later Monday.
 The next national signing day is Feb.
 3.

 Pruitt ends a tenure that started after a tumultuous coaching search highlighted by Tennessee replacing John Currie as athletic director with Fulmer.